copyrite/LwotcMinimalText/XComGame.md

 * What about robots?

 ## Evasive
-You start the mission with +100 Dodge.
+You start the mission with +100 dodge.
 You lose this bonus when you take damage.

 ## Ever Vigilant
 You will enter overwatch at the end of the turn if you only used movement actions this turn.

 ## Executioner
-+20 Aim and +20 Crit chance against targets at 50% or less health.
++20 aim and +20 crit chance against targets at 50% or less health.

 ## Extra Conditioning
 -1 to Run and Gun cooldown.